-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Taylor (Head of Nursery) and Mr Harrison (Executive Headteacher).
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mr Harrison (Executive Headteacher), Mrs Phillips (Assistant Executive Headteacher) and Miss Bowden (Deputy Executive Headteacher).

 We follow strict procedures to ensure that everyone who works with our children are vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle blowing’ are in line with the current policy.